 When should you schedule your one-on-one meetings?
-A good suggestion is that one-on-one meetings should be one half hour, once a week.
+A good suggestion is that one-on-one meetings should be one-half hour, once a week.
 The best answer is whenever fits best in your schedule and the schedule of your direct reports.
 Personally, I have always preferred to have my one-on-one meetings on Monday or early in the week.
-The reason I liked Monday’s is because it gave me lots of time to work on and resolve any action items they came up that were my responsibility and it’s the start of the week.
+The reason I liked Mondays is that it gave me lots of time to work on and resolve any action items they came up with that were my responsibility and it’s the start of the week.

 #5.
 How best to prepare.